Click here to go back to Getting Started: What Software will I need?

 It is important that your EStop functions in a manner that complies with your local regulations.

-In addition you may create wood dust or use potentially flammable or explosive liquids or gasses, which can lead to potentially explosive atmospheric conditions.
+When running CNC equipment, you may create wood dust or use potentially flammable or explosive liquids or gasses, which can lead to potentially explosive atmospheric conditions.
 This may be addressed by connecting your table/machinery to earth ground, but make sure you know what your local regulations require first.
 Here are a couple of useful links regarding the Safe Collection of Wood Waste and another one on Explosive Atmospheres, but again make sure you know what your local regulations require.